 KM—So far, not at all!
 (Keep your fingers crossed for me on that front.)
-I require that customers launder everything before putting it in the pickup bag, which has thus far prevented any infestations.
+I require that customers launder everything before putting clothes into the pickup bag, which has prevented any infestations.

-4. TFC—In what ways has owning this company affected your style of living frugally and dressing frugally?
+4. TFC—In what ways have owning this company affected your style of living frugally and dressing frugally?

-5. TFC—What advice can you give to my readers regarding their purchasing recycled clothing from consignment stores or thrift shops?
+5. TFC—What advice can you give my readers regarding purchasing recycled clothing from consignment stores or thrift shops?

 KM—Thrifting is so much fun!
-I think the best part about shopping secondhand is the thrill of the hunt.
-There’s no better feeling than finding a truly unique garment for an amazing price–it’s much more satisfying than shopping something new, even on sale.
+I think the best part about shopping second-hand is the thrill of the hunt.
+There’s no better feeling than finding a truly unique garment for an amazing price: it’s much more satisfying than shopping for something new, even on sale.

-Some people worry about quality or cleanliness of items at thrift stores so my advice is always to take it home and wash it right away.
-I have some tips on my website for getting out stains and musty smells too. (https://www.texiles.com/blog/2017/11/7/dont-toss-that-tee-clothing-upkeep-and-repair-tips-to-help-you-keep-your-clothes-longer)
+Some people worry about the quality or cleanliness of items at thrift stores, so my advice is always to take them home and wash them right away.
+Also, look online for tips on getting out stains and musty smells.